peter-lueer/prometheus-apsystems-ez1-exporter/README.md

 # This Project should provide a prometheus exporter to collect data from APSystems EZ1 inverter

-## Special Thanks to Sonneladen GmbH for providing a [APsystems EZ1 API,https://github.com/SonnenladenGmbH/APsystems-EZ1-API]
+## Special Thanks to Sonneladen GmbH for providing API Documents for  APsystems EZ1 https://github.com/SonnenladenGmbH/APsystems-EZ1-API